brittneypostma/devDocs/src/routes/blog/posts/javascript.md

 In JavaScript variables can be assigned with 3 different types: var, let, and const, var and let values can be changed, but const values are constant and unchangeable.
 They can all be assigned to any of the JavaScript types.

--   **var** - declares a variable, optionally initializing it to a value and is function or local scoped (more on this later).
+-   &diams; **var** - declares a variable, optionally initializing it to a value and is function or local scoped (more on this later).

 -
 ~~~javascript